 A critical platform for those working creatively within addiction, the criminal justice system, homelessness and mental health.
 Supported using public funding by the National Lottery through Arts Council England, and by ICCE, TCCE and C4CC.

-So far, we have focused on six key themes, as identified by our collaborators.
+The Tool Kits focus on six key themes, as identified by our collaborators.
 These themes are explored through the Critical Tool Kits, Critical Writing and Podcasts…

 What are the pros and cons of employing either an artist or an art therapist within rehabilitative art projects?
 And what we can learn from each other’s approaches?
 Are there alternative connections between art and therapeutic practices – ones which are less obvious than the production of drawings and artefacts?